smapiot/piral-cli-xbuild/packages/piral-cli-xbuild/README.md

 ## Installation

-Use your favorite npm client for the installation:
+Use your favorite package manager for the installation (e.g., `npm`):

 ```sh
 npm i piral-cli-xbuild --save-dev